grnet/synnefo/docs/pithos-api-guide.rst

 Return Code                  Description
 ===========================  ===============================
 200 (OK)                     The request succeeded
-204 (No Content)             The account has no containers (only for non-extended replies) 304 (Not Modified)           The container has not been modified 412 (Precondition Failed)    The condition set can not be satisfied
+204 (No Content)             The container has no objects (only for non-extended replies) 304 (Not Modified)           The container has not been modified 412 (Precondition Failed)    The condition set can not be satisfied
 ===========================  ===============================